Skip to content

 - As there is no metal they transmit light in the most natural way giving the most life-like appearance of all crowns.

-- They are best suited to front teeth where aesthetics is crucial.
+- They are ideally suited to front teeth.

-- They are more complex to produce so are a more expensive option.
+- They are more complex to produce so are a more expensive option than porcelain fused to metal or metal only.